Lalgudi: Transport

-By Air
+By air

 The nearby airport is Tiruchirapalli International Airport just 25–30 km from the town of lalgudi.

-By Rail
+By rail

-Through a rail network the town is well connected with the major cities like Chennai, Tiruchirapalli, Madurai, Dindigul, and the towns like Ariyalur, Srirangam, Villupuram, Cuddalore.
+Through a rail network the town is well connected with major cities like Chennai, Tiruchirapalli, Madurai, and Dindigul, and towns like Ariyalur, Srirangam, Villupuram, and Cuddalore.

-By Road
+By road

 Every two minutes there is a regular bus which connects the town with the intra-city terminal of its district headquarters (Chathiram bus stand) otherwise (main guard gate).
-And there is regular buses to reach the towns of Perambalur, Ariyalur, Jayankondam, Chidambaram, Thiruvaiyaru, Cuddalore, Puducherry and some buses to reach the cities like Thanjavur, Chennai, Dindigul, Tirupur Karur, Madurai and Coimbatore.
+And there is regular buses to reach the towns of Perambalur, Ariyalur, Jayankondam, Chidambaram, Thiruvaiyaru, Cuddalore, Puducherry and some buses to reach the cities like Thanjavur, Chennai, Dindigul, Tirupur Karur, Madurai, and Coimbatore.
 The town connects with the nearby villages, with numerous town and mini buses.

 Education

 The town of Lalgudi heads the Educational District of Lalgudi which comprises the taluks of Lalgudi and Manachanallur.
 The government-operated Lalgudi Boys Higher Secondary School and the Management-operated Girls Higher Secondary School, Don Bosco school manakkal are major schools at which most of the rural boys and girls study.
 Other schools include Panchayat Union Middle School, St. Anne's Primary Convent, St. Anne's Girls High school, Government Elementary Schools near Omakulam (near the police station, 1st cross - Paramasivapuram, Nannimangalam), Lions Mat Higher Secondary School, Sri Vivekananda Matriculation School for the past 28 years.
-Government Boys Higher Secondary School is more than 100 years old and one of the best Govt.
-Schools in the state.
+Government Boys Higher Secondary School is more than 100 years old.

 A majority of students pursue higher education only at Tiruchirapalli due to lack of standard institutions in Lalgudi.
 "Agricultural Engineering College and Research Institute" (AEC&RI) affiliated with Tamil Nadu Agricultural University (TNAU) is functioning in Kumulur village in an area of 300 acres 4 km near to Lalgudi offering B.Tech.
 Agricultural Engineering.

-There is also a polytechnic college in Lalgudi - Mandhurai,Don Bosco private Industrial training Institute,Lalgudi-manakkal to provide technical studies in order to stand in their own legs and many of the students travel to Trichy city every day by train to pursue their college education.
-A Government Arts & Science college (Bharathidasan University College) was opened in Paramasivapuram fourth cross and now it's shifted to Kumulur village.
+There is also a polytechnic college in Lalgudi - Mandhurai, Don Bosco private Industrial training Institute, Lalgudi-Manakkal to provide technical studies.
+Mmany students travel to Trichy city every day by train to pursue their college education.
+A government arts & science college (Bharathidasan University College) was opened in Paramasivapuram fourth cross and now it has shifted to Kumulur village.